pascalbell/FFSD-backend/README.md

 MongoDB

 # Set up the MongoDB database:
-Create a new database under the default URI mongodb://localhost:27017.
-Create a users collection in this database.
+- Create a new database under the default URI mongodb://localhost:27017.
+- Create a users collection in this database.
-If MangoDB is connected correctly when application is running, console should log “connected”.
+- If MangoDB is connected correctly when application is running, console should log “connected”.

 # Updating email templates:
-Verification email: edit sendVerification() const in “src/utils.ts” Password reset email: edit sendPasswordReset() const in “src/utils.ts” Adding new fields to member registration:
+- Verification email: edit sendVerification() const in “src/utils.ts”
+- Password reset email: edit sendPasswordReset() const in “src/utils.ts”

-Add fields to “/src/models/User.ts” in UserSchema
+# Adding new fields to member registration:
-Add fields to lines 52, 81, 99 of “/src/auth.ts”
+- Add fields to “/src/models/User.ts” in UserSchema -Add fields to lines 52, 81, 99 of “/src/auth.ts”